1. What is F-1 student visa?

 - You are waiting for the results of an application for permanent residency (immigrant status) or you are married to a U.S. citizen or permanent resident

 If your visa application is denied, before you leave the U.S. Embassy or Consulate, obtain an explanation of the specific reason you are denied the visa and ask about re-application procedures.
-Also, try to obtain the full name of the officer who interviewed you, as well as her or his fax number.
 The International Student and Scholar Office at the school you attend or plan to attend may be able to help you, if you can provide this information.